 When pranking is done the right way, it also helps more isolated or introverted people feel included.
 Whether you’re planning on a simple prank or a more elaborate prank, we’ve got some great ideas for you to try.

 Try the following pranks using only these simple items found around the house.

 Wrapping paper: You will need at least a few hours to complete this prank, so try to accomplish this on their day off.
-Just take all of your leftover wrapping paper from the holidays and cover everything in their office.
+Just take all of your leftover wrapping paper from the holidays and cover everything in their office or coworking space.
 This includes the desk, chair, walls, and individual items such as the computer, stapler, and even pencil cup.

 Add some colorful bows and ribbons for an extra bit of flourish.
 If you want to get creative, place “To” and “From” gift tags on each item, too.
 When your coworker returns to work after their short break, they will have plenty of “presents” to open.
 This prank is pretty popular around the holiday season, but it’s certainly funny any time of the year!

 Sticky notes: For this prank, your office mate needs to be away from their car, truck, van, or other vehicle for a short while.
 While they are preoccupied, take sticky notes and place them over every inch of the car.
 It’s possible you will need at least a few hundred.

 If you really want to leave a lasting impression, you can use one type of color for each part of the car – windshield, doors, windows, and roof.
 Create patterns or write a special message.
 Since sticky notes are lightweight and easy to remove, they won’t cause any damage to the vehicle at all.